eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `hash_arm64` - (Optional) - String - HashArm64 overrides the hash for the ARM64 package.
 - `url_amd64` - (Optional) - String - UrlAmd64 overrides the URL for the AMD64 package.
 - `url_arm64` - (Optional) - String - UrlArm64 overrides the URL for the ARM64 package.

+### nvidia_gpu_config

+#### Argument Reference

+The following arguments are supported:

+- `driver_package` - (Optional) - String - Package is the name of the nvidia driver package that will be installed.<br />Default is "nvidia-headless-460-server".
+- `enabled` - (Optional) - Bool - Enabled determines if kOps will install the Nvidia GPU runtime and drivers.<br />They will only be installed on intances that has an Nvidia GPU.

 ### docker_config